Yeah – that was the title of the session I presented at Agile Testing Days in Potsdam.

 high-value software product in a timely and cost effective manner.

 Is something needed, really?
 Or are you checking a box that someone says must be checked?
 Does the information exist elsewhere?
-If so, why are you repeating it?
+If so, why are

 Now, all the Agile folks are saying “Yeah, we know this.
 Waterfall is bad.”